My NA6 Miata!

 NOT the best way, as induction length is now too much.

-I had a fender fixed and some more parts arrived.
+I had a wing fixed and some more parts arrived.

 Aluminum Rare JDM Carbing cooling panel